imaniclinic/healingwithfaith/README.md

 ### CSS files:
 - All CSS styles and JavaScript are located in `public/css/` and `public/js/`
 - Server code is in app.js
+### When you're done making changes, make a pull request
+- Double check to make sure everything works on your branch before making a pull request
+- Go [https://github.com/samrcwaters/ImaniClinic/pulls](here), click "make pull request" and select the "from" branch to be <name_of_your_branch> (whatever you called your branch), and the destination to be "final".
+- Resolve any merge conflicts, click "commit merge", and you're done!

 ## Tools Used
 - HTML5